uheerme/looset-landing/index.md

       to six months 17.40%, Six to nine months 5.10%, Nine months to a year 1.70%, More than a year 1.20%.'
     has-shadow-box: false
-  content: 'Code takes time to understand, <a href="https://insights.stackoverflow.com/survey/2018#work-_-how-long-do-developers-expect-new-coworkers-to-take-to-be-productive"
+  content: 'Code takes time to understand.
+A <a href="https://insights.stackoverflow.com/survey/2018#work-_-how-long-do-developers-expect-new-coworkers-to-take-to-be-productive"
     title="">StackOverflow survey</a> showed that <strong>more than 70%</strong> of
     experient software developers are expect to take <strong>more than a month to become productive</strong> in a new project.<br><br>On average, developers spend